Masten Space Systems: Xaero

 The Xaero reusable launch vehicle was a vertical-takeoff, vertical-landing (VTVL) rocket which was being developed by Masten in 2010–2011.
 It was proposed to NASA as a potential suborbital reusable launch vehicle (sRLV) for carrying research payloads under NASA's Flight Opportunities Program (initially known as the Commercial Reusable Suborbital Research/CRuSR program), projecting 30 km altitude in initial flights of five to six minutes duration, while carrying a 10 kg research payload.
 It was propelled by the 1150 lbf Cyclops-AL-3 rocket engine burning isopropyl alcohol and liquid oxygen.

 The first Xaero test vehicle flew 110 test flights before being destroyed in its 111th flight.
 During the record-setting flight on 11 September 2012, an engine valve stuck open during descent, and this was sensed by the control system.
 As designed, the flight termination system was triggered, destroying the vehicle before it could create a range safety problem.
 The final test flight was intended to test the vehicle at higher wind loads and altitudes, flying to an altitude of one kilometer while testing the flight controls at the higher ascent and descent velocities before returning to a precise landing point.
 The ascent and initial portion of the descent was nominal, prior to the stuck throttle valve which resulted in the termination of the flight prior to the planned precision landing.

 Xaero-B

-Xaero-B was a follow up to Xaero with the ability to reach 6 km altitude with engine on throughout.
+Xaero-B was a follow-up to Xaero with the ability to reach 6 km altitude with engine on throughout.
 Xaero-B was between 15 and 16 feet tall where Xaero was 12 feet tall.
 Xaero-B performed hot-fire testing and test flights.
 It would have been used for the bulk of research flights up to initial altitudes between 20 km to 30 km.
 The vehicle has now been retired due to damage on a test flight in April 2017.
 It flew 75 times.

 Xodiac

 The Xodiac was a VTVL rocket introduced in 2016.
 It featured pressure-fed LOX/IPA propellant, and a regeneratively cooled engine.
 Flights could simulate landing on the Moon or Mars.
 Video of Xodiac performing in-flight air flow tests Tuft strings.
+Xodiac was lost during its 176th flight due to an in-flight anomaly on May 28, 2025.